airpair/push-notifications-using-ionic-framework/post.md

 ```

 After getting user data, we send it to the server.
-Bad practice to do this in Controller, so let's create Service.
+Let's create Service.

 ```javascript,linenums=true
 /**